 However, in most cases, these should only be worn until your mouth has healed enough to wear permanent dentures.
 These will be stronger, last longer, require fewer adjustments and overall be more comfortable.

 Yes, temporary dentures are not just for people who have had all their natural teeth out.
 Even if you are missing only a few, a same-day partial denture can be beneficial.

 Yes, you can eat with a same-day denture.
 In fact, one of the great things about them is that they help you get used to eating with dentures before you get your normal set of new teeth.
 Depending on how well they fit, you may need to avoid chewy and hard foods for some time.

 Chances are that if you get many of or all of your teeth extracted, your dentist will indeed recommend a temporary complete denture until you are ready for a regular set.
 It's up to you and your dentist to decide if an immediate temporary denture is right for your situation.

 How long does it take to make immediate dentures?

 It generally takes a week or two to make an immediate denture, and potentially multiple visits to your dentist before they are made.
+You may have the option to pay a premium for faster service.
 However, since they are made before your tooth extraction, they'll be ready the very same day that you get your teeth out.
-It is also possible to get your new denture made in just a few hours, but you can expect to pay a premium for this service.

 Are immediate dentures permanent?